-We’ve all been there – a toxic work environment that we couldn’t just wait to get out of.
+We’ve all been there — a toxic work environment that we couldn’t just wait to get out of.
 Maybe your boss was too demeaning, or you couldn’t find a connection with a co-worker, or maybe you just struggled fitting in the office culture at all.
 It happens, and it sucks.
-Unfortunately, however, it’s not always our new employers that are to blame.
-Sometimes, the monster is us.
+Unfortunately, it’s not always the new employers that are to blame.
+Sometimes, the monster is you.

-From understanding why your work environment is hostile (it might be you), your colleagues don’t invite you to lunch (it might be you), or you feel like your manager is aiming to get you to quit (maybe, just maybe, it’s you) here are 10 signs that you’re the monster in the workplace and not the other way around (and what you can do about it!).
+From understanding why your work environment is hostile (psst, it might be you), to your colleagues not inviting you to lunch (again, it might be you) or feeling like your manager is aiming to make you to quit (maybe, just maybe, there’s a pattern), here are 10 signs that you’re the monster in the workplace and not the other way around — and what you can do about it!

 You don’t have a friendly relationship with your boss

 The best way to curb this is to take ownership of any behaviours or attitudes you may be displaying in the workplace (for better and worse) and have a conversation with your manager on how to align and improve your relationship.
 “Nobody wakes up one day and says “wow I’m the jerk,” says Andreanna Tardelli, a Human Resources professional in Toronto.
 “It’s really a combined effort.”

 The key is to assure your boss you want to work on improving and ask for specific and achievable goals.